 What is Karl Koch’s tree test?

-According to Exploring Your Mind, one of the greatest benefits of this test is that the Baum test “can be administered quickly to a wide variety of people.
-It offers interesting information about emotions that will later be compared with the results of other tests.”
+One of the greatest benefits of this test is that the Baum test can be taken and applied to different types of people with different mindsets and personalities.
+It allows us to better understand our emotions.
 Projective tests, like this one, are generally used as effective clinical and psychological tools that help professionals and experts to collect crucial data on how certain patients understand themselves and perceive their life.
-Similar to the Draw-a-Person test or the Rorschach test, Koch’s tree test is also used as a complementary test.
+Similar to the Draw-a-Person test or the Rorschach test, the tree-drawing test is also used as a complementary test.

 - The first one they can draw in anyway they like

 - The second drawing should be different from first tree

 Analysing two different drawings of trees made by the same person can allow experts to make a better analysis of their personality and emotions.
 Depending on the skills and requirement of the person, they can be allotted a time duration from 10 to 30 minutes.
 Sometimes, the individual might also be asked to write an accompanying short essay regarding the illustrated tree.

 Read also: Tree Energy: How Trees Help Us Heal

 Once complete, a psychologist conducting the tree test will analyze different aspects of the illustration along with the person’s attitude, behavior, body language and comments while making the drawing.
 Then the drawings are graded between “very immature” to “very mature” and the essay is scored either backwards, normal or advanced.